Guide

 The employer is responsible for nominating the chair of the panel.
 It is anticipated that this role would normally be undertaken by a senior person such as a non-executive director of the trust.

-The second panel member - the "consultant nominee"
+The second panel member - the consultant nominee

 The consultant is responsible for nominating the second panel member.
 The local negotiating committee may elect to hold a list of suitable panel members from which the consultant may choose.
 Alternatively, the consultant can nominate an individual of their own choice.